 - The right to an internal appeal takes effect when a new plan year begins.

-- If the insurer still rejects the claim, a consumer may request external review, in which an independent third party either rejects or upholds the decision.
+- If the insurer still rejects the claim, a consumer may request an external review, in which an independent third party either rejects or upholds the decision.

 - If an external reviewer reverses a claim denial, the insurer must provide payment for services requested in the claim.